kabugi-marvin/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly : Script displays content of current directory in long format and with user and group IDs numerical as wel as hidden files

 6-firstdirectory : Script creates a directory in the tmp directory

+7-movethatfile : move a file to a directory